 Key management includes the Company's directors, Chief Executive Officer, and Chief Financial Officer.
-Compensation awarded to key management for the year ended October 31, 2015 comprised share based payments of \$243 (2014 - \$Nil) relating to the incremental fair value attributed to the re-pricing of stock options held by directors and officers as well as share based payments of \$2,155 (2014 - \$Nil) relating to the continued vesting of options granted to a director and the Chief Financial Officer of the Company in May, 2015.
+Compensation awarded to key management for the year ended October 31, 2016 comprised share based payments of \$10,093 (2015 - \$2,154) relating to the continued vesting of options granted to the directors and officers of the Company, in May 2015 and July 2016, respectively.